Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

   - Get the source code from MicronetToNMEA repository (<https://github.com/Rodemfr/MicronetToNMEA>)

-  - Double-click on MicronetToNMEA.ino.
+  - Double-click on src/src.ino.
 This should open Arduino IDE.

-  - In Arduino IDE, select e.g. Teensy 3.5 target HW with menu “Tools-\>Board-\>Teensyduino-\>Teensy3.5”
+  - In Arduino IDE, select the appropriate Teensy board with menu “Tools-\>Board-\>Teensyduino-\>Teensy4.0”

   - Go to menu “Tools-\>Manage Libraries...” and install TeensyTimerTool library